Minimalism is a tool that helps us live a simpler, more enjoyable life.

 This blog post contains affiliate links which means that if you buy something through such links, I will get a small commission without any extra cost for you.
 Please read my Disclosure for more details.

-1 – Stop comparing yourself to others
+1. Stop comparing yourself to others

 A lot of people try to keep up with the Joneses, they always want to have the latest gadgets.

 If your friends have certain belongings, it does not mean you need to get them as well.

 Just appreciate what you have, otherwise, you will never feel truly satisfied.

-The thing is, nobody cares about what each of us is doing.
-There is a quote that I love that I wanted to share with you.
+There is an inspiring quote that I love that I wanted to share with you.

-Dave Ramsey once said, “We buy things we don’t need with money we don’t have to impress people we don’t like”.
+Dave Ramsey once said: “We buy things we don’t need with money we don’t have to impress people we don’t like”.

 I think it cannot be more true!

 It’s okay if your phone is outdated or if you don’t wear brand names on your shirt.

-2 – Declutter duplicate items
+2. Declutter duplicate items

 This one is one of the easiest ways to start downsizing your belongings.

 The best way to go is to just keep the best quality item or your favorite one.